jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 respectively to compile the compilers of this artifact.
 `gcc/g++` may raise unexpected compilation errors.

+We recommend running the scripts on a normal working Linux machine to save the trouble of installing most of the dependencies and avoiding having unexpected errors such as missing libraries.
+Most of the dependencies are commonly used software except `ab`. `ab` is the Apache Benchmarking tool for benchmarking HTTP servers.
+On a Debian system, it can be install via the `apache2-utils` package.

 ## Setting Up the Environment

+Please put the scripts into a new directory, which would serve as the root directory for the whole project.
+The name of the root directory does not matter.

+To set up the environment:

 ```shell
 ./setup.sh